-Georgia Business Name Search (October 2023)
+How to Do a Georgia Business Name Search

 How Do I Look Up an LLC in Georgia?
 (Summary)

-To look up an LLC in Georgia, you can use the online database provided by the Georgia Secretary of State’s office.
+You can use the online database provided by the Georgia Secretary of State’s office.
 Here are the steps:

 - Click on the “Search for a Business” button in the top right corner.